-Kumail Nanjiani Congratulated Emily V. Gordon On Her Oscar Nomination With A Sweet New Nickname
+Kumail Nanjiani Congratulated Emily V. Gordon On Her Oscar Nom With A Sweet New Nickname

 What's the first thing you would do if you and your partner got an Oscar nomination for a screenplay the two of you co-wrote together?
 Instead of popping champagne or passing out from excitement, Kumail Nanjiani congratulated Emily V. Gordon on Twitter, and now Gordon's got a cute, new nickname.